What they do

 Parking inspectors are employed by local councils and generally work in larger cities and towns, particularly in the Perth metropolitan region.
 They work outdoors, in most weather conditions and usually patrol their assigned area on foot.
 The hours of work may vary, depending on the parking regulations of a particular area.
 Parking inspectors usually work during business hours during the week, with many also required to work on weekends and public holidays.
 Some parking inspectors may be required to work shifts, covering 24-hours a day, 7-days a week.
 They have a high level of contact with the public, and may have to deal with hostility and aggression from some people.

 Tools and technologies

 Parking inspectors generally work with small hand-held computers which are able to record how long a vehicle has been parked in the same space and print infringement notices.
 Some parking inspectors may mark the tyres of parked vehicles with chalk to monitor their movement and write infringements by hand, though this is becoming less common.
 They usually carry two-way radios and/or mobile phones to stay in touch with other inspectors in the area and a central office.
 Parking inspectors may need to drive between patrol areas.
 They are generally issued a uniform, including hats and wet-weather gear.

 How do I become one?

 Education and training

-You can become a parking inspector without formal qualifications and get training on the job.
-However, entry into this occupation may be improved by obtaining a qualification in Local Government.
+It is possible to work as a parking inspector without formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in local government.

 Required registration and licensing